SumoSumoSumo › How to Watch Sumo Online

 From ~$3/mo

-ABEMA is geo-restricted to Japan.
-A VPN routes your connection through a Japanese server so ABEMA sees you as a Japan-based user — full free access, same as watching inside Japan.
-NordVPN is the most reliable option for this: it has 100+ Japan servers, handles Abema's geo-checks consistently, and delivers HD streaming with minimal speed loss.
+ABEMA's geo-restriction works by checking your IP address.
+A VPN routes your connection through a Japanese server so that, from ABEMA's perspective, you appear to be a Japan-based viewer.
+NordVPN is the option we've seen recommended most consistently for this by international sumo communities — it maintains 100+ Japan servers, updates them when ABEMA's detection tightens, and delivers HD streaming with minimal speed loss.

 🔒 Get NordVPN — Try Risk-Free